UNIVERSAL FUND MEMBERBoston native in ATL

 Jacob joined Watsi on May 27th, 2015.
-Six years ago, Jacob joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jacob's most recent donation traveled 8,500 miles to support Bonface, a young mason and father from Kenya, to fund leg surgery to help him return to work.
+Eight years ago, Jacob joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jacob's most recent donation traveled 5,900 miles to support Nafissa, a beautiful 25 year old mother from Burkina Faso, to fund a mass removal on her jaw.